elaberge/JScriptLog/README.txt

 * There is no parser.
 It is possible to construct the terms directly (see existing code and queries for N-Queens).
 A future goal is to write the parser in Prolog itself.

-* The available built in predicates are very limited (sufficient  for the N-Queens KB example).
+* The available built in predicates are limited (sufficient for the N-Queens solution and other simple queries).

 * There is no post-consult optimization phase (e.g., pre-binding).
 There is room for performance improvement.